 Now, that doesn’t necessarily result in betterment.
 It often leads to “haterism,” as Taiwanese people will all tell you how awful Taiwanese drivers are…as they, personally, drive awfully.
 But that’s human nature – same as “It’s our culture” – we never want to believe we’re in the wrong.
 This is even more obvious in Taiwanese/Chinese culture, where admitting you are wrong is one of the worst things you can possibly do, because (and this goes back to the powerlessness) Taiwanese take any opportunity they can to “be unquestionably right” and use it to explode their righteousness all over the other person.

 You see it all the time in traffic accidents, where no one will admit fault; when fault is determined, the “injured party” attempts to completely dominate the other person.
+The Rosemead head injury lawyers have had experiences where the injured are always considered victims.
 But that mentality exists in all facets of culture.
 It’s a world where “I’m sorry” is simply not said.
 They use a phrase that amounts to “My bad,” said “boo how e-sue” (best pinyin ever).
 The phrase “I’m sorry,” said “doy boo chee,” is almost never uttered because it accepts guilt; “my bad” is more of an “oops” than it is an apology, at least over here.
 In the USA, we’d probably consider “my bad” an apology, but either way, we let apologies go in the USA: we don’t use an apology to own a person.
 That would be a huge faux pas within my culture.

 So Taiwanese can frequently see each other as an enemy they hope to, at some point, gain advantage over.
 That’s why it’s so much fun to do business in Asia and why it’s so baffling to Westerners who watch Taiwanese spend two weeks making excuses about why they haven’t finished a job that takes two days to finish: no one wants responsibility because that could lead to their demise.
 So Taiwanese are afraid of responsibility, which also fuels the “This is Taiwan” mentality where everyone hates the man driving the bus but no one wants to drive it, themselves.
 It keeps them full of corrupt politicians and businessmen they claim to hate and yet do nothing about.
 And it all boils down to that perception of “What is means to be Taiwanese.”